-Donkeys needlessly dying and suffering in Corfu
+Donkeys being saved in Corfu

 Our email address is: [email protected]